 We want Holy Trinity to be a safe and unthreatening place.
 So although established members may play an active role in services, you will never be asked to do anything you do not want to do.

-Who can take communion?
+Who can receive communion?

 Do you collect money during services?